RauschkugelxD/ColorCube/README.md

 ### Game
 The turn-based game is about occupying as many squares as possible on the cube.
 To do this, you can move the cursor on the sides of the cube with a joystick and assign your own player color to a white square by pressing a button.
 Enemy squares can be captured by occupying adjacent free squares.

-Check out the project on YouTube: ...
+Check out the project on YouTube: https://www.youtube.com/watch?v=phO6X74dV8Q&ab_channel=RauschkugelxD

 ### Tech Details
 The project was part of the university course 'Sketching With Hardware' at the LMU Munich and was about prototyping with MicroPython.
 We build a base with the joystick and button on top of it, as well as as QI wireless charge inside the base.
 The battery inside the cube can be charged just by putting the cube on top of the base.
 The communication between the cube and the base takes place via bluetooth.
 We used two ESP32, one inside the cube to handle all its components and one inside the base for user input and the overall game functionality.

 The original idea was that players can play remotely on different cubes.
 The game state would be synchronized between them.
 But as we had many issues concerning bluetooth and soldering the led strips, we concentrated on one cube, on which both players can play alternately.
-The project took place in some weeks of the summer term of 2021.
+The project took place in several weeks of the summer term of 2021.